netgroup-polito/verefoo/README.md

     - double-click on the newly created server in the `Servers` tab
     - make sure under `Server Locations` `Use Tomcat installation` is selected
 - Run the server
-- edit the "to_be_defined" fields in tomcat-build.xml;
+- edit the "to_be_defined" fields in tomcat-build.xml (e.g. name="tomcatUsername" value="tomcat" and name="tomcatPassword" value="tomcat" the values set in 'tomcat-users').
+Set server.location property to the directory where you installed Apache (e.g. C:\Program Files\Java\apache-tomcat-8.0.30);
 - execute the generate-war ant task in order to generate the .war;

 **How to add you own function `<type>`**

 1. under the the `it.polito.verigraph.mcnet.netobjs` package create a new class `<Type>.java`, where `<type>` is the desired function name (i.e. `<type>` will be added to the supported node functional types) which extends `NetworkObject` and implement the desired logic

-2. under `/verigraph/json/` create a file `<type>.json`.
+2. under `/verigraph/jsonschema/` create a file `<type>.json`.
 This file represents a JSON schema \(see [here](http://json-schema.org/) the official documentation\).
 For compatibility with the other functions it is mandatory to support an array as the root of the configuration, but feel free to specify all the other constraints as needed.
 A sample of `<type>.json` to describe an empty configuration could be the following:

   ```json
   {